GIScience/gis-training-resource-center/content/Wiki/en_qgis_digitisation_wiki.md

 ### Creating line data

 The  method  is  similar  to  digitising  a  point  (see  above).
-First you have to created a new line layer or use an existing one.
+First you have to create a new line layer or use an existing one.

 ```{attention}
 If you create a new line layer remember to change the geometry type into lines because we are creating lines data now.